WordPress Caching: All You Need To Know

 2. The object cache doesn’t completely remove the reliance on the database, which is often the biggest bottleneck in WordPress.
 This is because the SQL queries to build the post index will always be executed as the results are not cached.

 WordPress Caching Plugins

 Popular caching plugins like WP Rocket, W3 Total Cache or WP Super Cache are a common way to add caching functionality to your site.
 However, you might not need to use a plugin at all.
-Keep in mind that caching plugins don’t always perform as well as server-based caching.
 A good WordPress hosting provider will take care of caching for you at the server level.
-If you’re managing your own server, you can follow our server setup guide to learn how to properly set it up caching properly.
+If you’re managing your own server, you can follow our server setup guide to learn how to set it up caching properly.
 If you do choose to use a plugin, take a look at our guide on the top WordPress cache plugins and how to turbocharge them with Nginx.